I predict Adolescence will clean up at the NTAs - but it really should be Mobland bringing home the awards

 Do I still genuinely think Mobland is a better show than Adolescence?
 Absolutely - and it's a hill that I'm willing to die on, preferably at the hands of Tom Hardy.
 For more clarity about why, top of the lot are two words: Helen.
 Mirren.

-As family matriarch Maeve Harrigan in the show, Helen's character is so appalling, she made me want to pull at my skin and plot her terrible death in my head.
-In a pure masterclass in acting, she commands, holds, and steals every scene she's in.
+As family matriarch Maeve Harrigan in the show, Helen's character is appalling.
+She made me want to pull at my skin while her masterclass in acting commands, holds and steals every scene she's in and I couldn't pull my eyes away from this vile woman.

 And, watching Tom Hardy intimidate people could easily become a national pass time.
 I'd happily watch an entire series of Harry Da Souza, Tom's character, intimidating people and doing nothing else.

-There should be TV channels dedicated purely to scenes of Tom Hardy Intimidating People, and courses you can take titled, Intimidation: The Tom Hardy Way.
+There should be channels on TV dedicated purely to scenes of Tom Hardy Intimidating People, and courses you can take titled Intimidation: The Tom Hardy Way.

 And if you haven't seen Mobland yet, it's worth the price of a Paramount+ subscription for the show alone, although while you're there, Dexter: Resurrection is also definitely worth your time, but that's a conversation for another day.